PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-Human-annotated pairwise comparisons are not affected by the position of answers.
-As indicated by recent work of \newcite{wang2023large} and \newcite{dettmers2023qlora}, LLMs are prone to position bias, describing that LLMs tend to show a preference for specific positions, even when prompted not to do so (Table~\ref{tab:review_prompt_template} in Appendix).
+\textbf{Peer discussions help mitigate position bias} As indicated by recent work of \citet{wang2023large}, LLMs are prone to position bias, describing that LLMs tend to show a preference for specific positions, even when prompted not to do so (Table~\ref{tab:review_prompt_template} in Appendix).
 In Table~\ref{tab:position_bias_subset}, the win rate of GPT-3 is highly affected by its position when models generate initial reviews.
 GPT-3.5 highly prefers the answer in the first position compared to Claude and GPT-4.
-The GPT-3 win rate calculated by GPT-3.5 is 15.79\% higher than the win rate based on human-annotated pairwise comparisons, when GPT-3 appears first (73.68 vs 57.89).
-After peer discussion, all models have closer preferences to humans.
-Second, all LLMs' scores for GPT-3 of both positions are closer as well.
-These imply that the position bias is mitigated after peer discussions.
+The GPT-3 win rate calculated by GPT-3.5 is 15.79\% higher than the win rate based on human-annotated pairwise comparisons when GPT-3 appears first (73.68 vs 57.89).
+After peer discussion, all LLM reviewers have closer preferences to humans.
+Second, all LLMs' scores for GPT-3 answers of both positions are closer as well, indicating that the position bias is mitigated after peer discussions.

 From another perspective, Figure \ref{fig:position_bias} shows the global preference of selecting answers at the first or second positions across different LLM reviewers.
 Overall, GPT-3.5 prefers answers at the first position.
-The other two models favor answers in the second position, which is similar to the position bias shown in Table \ref{tab:position_bias_subset}.
+The other two models favor answers in the second position, similar to the position bias shown in Table \ref{tab:position_bias_subset}.
 After peer discussion, it shows the same trend of mitigating position bias as well.